callmeed/pop-playground/README.md

-pop-playground
+Pop Animation Playground for iOS
 ==============

-Some example animations using Facebook's Pop animation library.
+Some example animations using the Facebook Pop animation library for iOS and OS X.

 Getting Started
 --------------